 How to Prepare Broccoli Salad

-- Prepare the Broccoli Salad dressing by whisking together the orange juice, vinegar, honey, garlic, salt, and olive oil together in a small bowl until well incorporated.
+- Prepare the dressing by whisking together the orange juice, vinegar, honey, garlic, salt, and olive oil together in a small bowl until well incorporated and set aside.

 - Cut a head of broccoli into bite-size pieces, using only the florets.